lbryio/wallet-sync-server/test_client/README.md

 Error 401
 b'{"error":"Unauthorized: No match for email and/or password"}\n'
 Failed to get the auth token.
 Do you need to update this client's password (set_local_password())?
-Or, in the off-chance the user changed their password back and forth, try updating secrets (update_secrets()) to get the latest salt seed.
+Or, in the off-chance the user changed their password back and forth, try updating secrets (update_derived_secrets()) to get the latest salt seed.
 >>> c2.set_local_password("eggsandwich")
 Generating keys...
 Done generating keys